bben6087/android-group-project/README.md

 An Events page showing the (Time-Date_Location_Description) this will aslo be where students schedule study sessions with other students

-And the ability to display what classes you are in to other students in those classes
+And the calender page will display what clases you are in as well as letting others to see what classes you are in.

 ## Risky Components

+Database - there is some diffficulty with the amount of data we have to handel

 Calendar - We are unsure on how to implent this yet